- This post contains affiliate links. Read more here.

 However, these strategies aren’t recommended for growing dog-toxic plants in otherwise dog-friendly spaces.
 For instance, if you miss a harvest of your tomato plants, suddenly your dog will have access to overripe and toxic treats that have fallen to the ground.

-When growing delicate or dearly loved specimens and/or dog-toxic plants in your outdoor spaces, be sure you have a solid barrier to protect your pet as well as your plants.
+When growing delicate or dearly loved plant varieties and/or dog-toxic plants in your dog-friendly garden, be sure you have a solid barrier to protect your pet as well as your plants.

 The extent and type of the fencing required will again depend on your dog’s temperament, size, and breed.
 Some dogs are escape artists (here’s looking at you, huskies).
 This is another area where cost may be a factor in how dog-friendly you can make your garden, as sturdy fencing can run at a hefty cost.